smilies-polito/GRAIGH/README.md

 # GRAIGH
-Repository for GRAIGH method
+Repository for GRAIGH method.

-GO on the PUBLIC branch for the repository
+Go on the PUBLIC branch for the repository